Stop the War Coalition: Corbyn and the StWC Christmas 2015 dinner

 Stop The War prevented pro-revolution Syrians from joining its 12 December demonstration against anti-ISIL airstrikes.

 International Business Times reported that a senior Muslim insider at StWC said that British Muslims were abandoning the Coalition due to its Syria positions.

-Syria and Israel topics (2016–21)
+After 2016

+Syrian Civil War (2016–2019)

 In October 2016, during the Russian-backed Syrian government siege of Aleppo, protesters heckled Corbyn at a StWC conference, where he was due to give a speech, for his failure to call for regime change in Syria.
 Other speakers expected to speak at the event included Anas Altikriti, described by The Times as "a supporter of the terrorist group Hamas", but Altikriti did not turn up.